JoeDoyle23/fasttextjs/README.md

 apply (max values of 2^53 - 1).
 Models that are larger than that will probably fail to work correctly.

+Currently this code only loads the "compressed" model format (.ftz).

+## Sample Model

+You can find sample models on the FastText website.
+The one in the `test.js` file is the compressed Amazon Review Full which can be found at https://fasttext.cc/docs/en/supervised-models.html#content

 ## License

 fasttextJS is BSD-licensed just like the original source.
 I can only assume that the